 First, full spectrum CBD oil.
-This CBD oil is made from a raw extract containing hemp’s full spectrum of cannabinoids as well as other compounds like flavonoids and terpenes.
+This oil is made from a raw extract containing hemp’s full spectrum of cannabinoids as well as other compounds like flavonoids and terpenes.
 The THC content of this extract is usually around 0.3% if it was taken from hemp.
 However, the THC content can be higher if the extract was taken from cannabis.
 When checking your CBD oil bottle ingredients, look for “full spectrum cbd distillate.”

 Next, broad spectrum CBD oil is the same as full spectrum, the only difference being that the THC was removed.
 So you can think of this oil as THC-free full spectrum CBD oil.